maxcroasdale/maxcroasdale.github.io/content/posts/dec-2024/loft-store.md

 Time to tackle the grotty part of the loft.
 There's not much space but it will be useful storage.
 It's difficult, dusty work in a confined space.
 I've laid a floor with bits of recycled chip and hardboard.
 The tricky part was to level the floor by adding to the joists at the far end by the chimney stack.
-This was slow and painstaking given the lack of space.
+This was slow and painstaking three-day-job made body-aching by the lack of space.

+If this house is an example of life-as-antagonism then `what does not kill me, makes me stronger...`

 ![](/images/1390.jpg)